azat-co/fullstack-javascript/chapter6/chapter6.md

     $ git push azure master

-If everything went okay, you should see success logs in the terminal and "Hello World" in the browser of your Windows Azure Web Site URL.
+If everything went okay, you should see success logs in the terminal and "Hello World" in the browser of your Microsoft Azure Web Site URL.

 To push changes, just execute: